Mongolian-Navy-66/Muongraphy/README.md

 # Muongraphy
-This repository is for the owner's study in muongraphy.
+This repository is for the owner's study in muongraphy, concluding related reading notes and codes.